Monday, June 24, 2013

 The following was written by Gal Luft, executive director of the Institute for the Analysis of Global Security and co-founder of the Set America Free Coalition, a bipartisan alliance of groups promoting U.S. energy independence.
 Luft is also the co-author of Turning Oil Into Salt.
-The article below was written in 2008, and it is as relevant today as it was then.
+The article below was written in 2008, but it could have been written today.
+We're in the same situation.

 In 1973, when OPEC imposed its oil embargo, U.S. oil imports composed 30 percent of our needs; today, they make up more than 60 percent, with a growing proportion of that crude coming from the world's least stable regions.
 At around $145 a barrel, the United States, by my calculations, will spend more on imported oil this year than it will spend on its own defense budget, and much of that money will flow into the coffers of those who wish us ill.